-- when a physician is supervising an RPA or certified social worker (CSW).
-In this situation, the RPA or the CSW must be identified; or - ▶ when a locum tenens agreement is in effect.
+- In this situation, the RPA or the CSW must be identified; or - 2 when a locum tenens agreement is in effect.

 If the group is affiliated with a hospital or other Article 28 entity, but is a separate and definable entity (that is, the members of the group are not employees of the hospital), the group may not utilize the provider number of the hospital.
 The entity is required to enroll as a group and utilize the group Medicaid provider number for billing.